Hey, I’m Claudia! I was elected by YOU to represent all students at Imperial and work towards improving our student experience.

 - It has also been highlighted that there is a lack of vegan options on campus.

 - College Catering have decided to launch a plant-based, sustainable café - a place where you can relax while enjoying fresh, healthy, and, most importantly, delicious meals.

-- Opening in Summer term, inspiration for food options, new service structures, and café layouts is currently being gathered by College Catering and I, in preparation for this café, with new dishes being trialled in the other outlets to gain student feedback.
+- Inspiration for food options, new service structures, and café layouts was gathered by College Catering and I, in preparation for this café, with new dishes being trialled in the other outlets to gain student feedback.

 - Status: Cancelled